1 – Introduction

 What does All This Mean for the Abomination of Desolation?

-It has been customary in Christian teaching to base our concept of the “image” on the assumption that we can identify it with the “abomination of desolation” referred to in several End Time portions of Scripture.
+It has been customary in Christian teaching to base our concept of the “image” on the assumption that we can conflate, or identify, it with the “abomination of desolation” referred to in several End Time portions of Scripture.
 But what if they are not the same thing?
+Could it be that we have an example here of an idea that’s taken on a life of its own that it was never meant to have?
+It would be wise to keep that in mind – in case things don’t turn out the way we think they should.

 Now that we’ve seen how the “image” could be talking about the Antichrist’s TV image, then it is not so necessary to tie it in with the “abomination”.
 If we understand the Revelation 13 “image” to be the TV image of the Antichrist, then there’s no need to think that another image or idol is needed in the form of the abomination of desolation in the “holy place”.
 If the Antichrist is there, that should be sufficient.
 He himself is the object of worship.